Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Ablation studies and sensitivity analyses

 \section{Ablation studies and sensitivity analyses}

-In this appendix, we first present two ablation studies aimed at evaluating the impact of the order-invariant reinforcement learning framework used in \texttt{$(\sigma,\sigma')$-RL-EDA} (see Section \ref{subsec:order}), which could be partially or totally replaced by naive structural dropout during sampling and/or training.
+In this appendix, we first present two ablation studies aimed at evaluating the impact of the order-invariant reinforcement learning framework used in \texttt{$(\sigma,\sigma)$-RL-EDA} (see Section \ref{subsec:order}), which could be partially or totally replaced by naive structural dropout during sampling and/or training.

-We also investigate the influence of incorporating a known variable interaction graph on the performance of \texttt{$(\sigma,\sigma')$-RL-EDA}.
+We also investigate the influence of incorporating a known variable interaction graph on the performance of \texttt{$(\sigma,\sigma)$-RL-EDA}.

-Furthermore, we conduct a sensitivity analysis of key parameters within the multivariate RL EDA framework, specifically examining the effects of the population size ($\lambda$), the KL divergence penalization coefficient ($\beta$), and various configurations of the $g$ mechanisms employed in the multivariate generative model.
+Furthermore, we conduct a sensitivity analysis of key parameters within the multivariate RL EDA framework, specifically examining the effects of the population size ($\lambda$), the KL divergence penalization coefficient ($\beta$), various configurations of the $g$ mechanisms employed in the multivariate generative model, and the number of training epochs $E$ at each iteration $t$ of the EDA.